04 Oct The Travelers Guide to Ground Transfers

-You’ll normally hear this from your travel agent when they tell you that your vacation either includes (or does not include) transfers.
-Those transfers they’re referring to means that someone is (or is not) going to pick you up from the airport once you reach your intended destination, take you to your hotel or resort, and then return you to the airport to catch your flight home at the end of your vacation.
+You’ll normally hear this from your travel planner when they tell you that your travel includes (or does not include) transfers.
+The “transfer” they’re referring to means that someone is (or is not) going to pick you up from the airport once you reach your intended destination, take you to your hotel or resort, and then return you to the airport to catch your flight home at the end of your retreat or corporate event.

 How do transfers work in general?

-A transfer can be set up by your travel agent, your hotel or resort, or yourself.
-Oftentimes when you purchase a “packaged” vacation that includes an all-inclusive resort with airfare, your transfer will be included but you need to make sure it states this when you pay for your vacation.
-If not, you can have your travel agent book this and set it up for you or you will be responsible for doing so.
+A transfer can be set up by your event and travel planner, your hotel or resort, or yourself.
+Oftentimes when you purchase a “packaged” vacation that includes an all-inclusive resort with airfare, your transfer will be included but you need to make sure it states this when you pay for your travel.
+If not, you may have your travel planner book this and set it up for you or you will be responsible for doing so.

 What kind of vehicle will I be picked up in?

-If you want to be picked up in a specific vehicle type you will need to order this specific vehicle type.
-You can request certain vehicle types and there is typically an additional fee associated with each type.
-For example, If you’d prefer to travel by Lincoln Navigator with leather seats, and one is available in your destination, you can request this (there will be an additional fee, of course) and one can be arranged for you.
+If you want to have your group picked up in a specific vehicle type you will need to order this specific vehicle type.
+You can request a variety of transportation options and there is typically an specific fee structure associated with each type.
+For example, If you’d prefer to have each member of your group greeted at the airport by a Lincoln Navigator with leather seats, and one is available in your destination, you can request this (there will be an additional fee, of course) and one can be arranged for you.

-You can also make a request for large passenger vehicles like buses, if you’re arriving with and traveling with a large group of people that wants to stay together.
-This is an excellent option for wedding groups, family reunion groups, or corporate groups where many people will be arriving at the destination airport at the same time.
+You can also make a request for large passenger vehicles like shuttle buses, if you’re arriving with and traveling with a large group of people that wants to stay together.
+This is an excellent option for corporate retreat groups, corporate event groups, and larger travel groups where many people will be arriving at the destination airport at the same time.